Doc Talk: Holistic Health Counseling and Hypnosis Therapy

 Under hypnosis, I can talk to the subconscious mind to shift patterns of behavior by giving suggestions and creating changes that will help achieve goals.

-Often patients are given work to do at home, such as breathing techniques, repeating affirmations, to help continue in their successful journey.
+Often patients are given work to do at home, such as breathing techniques or repeating affirmations to help continue in their successful journey.

 So, no clucking like a chicken or divulging your deepest secrets?